The Resistance (AWA Studios)

-The Resistance is an ongoing American comic book franchise created by J. Michael Straczynski, Mike Deodato and Frank Martin, and is being published by AWA Studios (originally published through its Upshot Studios imprint between 2020 and 2023, before being merged into AWA).
+The Resistance Universe is an ongoing American comic book franchise created by J. Michael Straczynski, Mike Deodato and Frank Martin, and is being published by AWA Studios (originally published through its Upshot Studios imprint between 2020 and 2023, before being merged into AWA).

 Premise

 The Resistance is set in a shared fictional universe, in which humanity faced the Great Death, a pandemic that killed 400 million people, and causes the emergence of over 10 million Reborns, survivors with superhuman powers, as well as the founding of a faction known as the Resistance.